jprobitaille/Learning_Python_In_Variety/PythonExercices/OrganisingInformation.md

 Scale this on 10 000 lines of code and we've got a big problem.

-So to be organised, a few tools and tip existe.
+So to be organised, a few tools and tips existe.

 First always write a clear definition of your function : If it does a square root, call it square_root